 The genres Fantasy and The Medievals were his direction to begin with where Raphael Sommer could develop to his full potential in this to-date unused niche in the Swiss film music scene.

-Ever since that Raphael Sommer could broaden his horizon by composing the soundtracks to the very successful Swiss cinematic documentary film “Schweizer Geist” (Swiss Ghost) (2013) by Severin Frei as well as the cult movie “Camino de Santiago“ by Jonas Frei which was shown in the cinemas in 2015.
+Ever since that Raphael Sommer could broaden his horizon by composing the soundtracks to the very successful Swiss cinematic documentary film “Schweizer Geist” (Swiss Ghost) in 2013 by Severin Frei, as well as the cult movie “Camino de Santiago“ (Santiago’s Road) by Jonas Frei which was shown in the cinemas in 2015.